Search our Site

 • Stress reduction

-Lifestyle modifications discussed above remain the cornerstone of CVD prevention in both children and adolescents with familial hypercholesterolemia and referral to a specialist for treatment decisions is recommended.1 The CCS recommends that children with HoFH are referred to a lipid specialist centre for cholesterol-lowering therapies when >15kg in weight.
-Some experts recommend referral for specialist consultation beginning at age 2 years.
+Lifestyle modifications discussed above remain the cornerstone of CVD prevention in both children and adolescents with FH and referral to a specialist to a specialist for treatment decisions is recommended.1 The CCS recommends that children with HoFH are referred to a lipid specialist centre for cholesterol-lowering therapies when >15kg in weight.

-Additional guidance on management of dyslipidemia in children and adolescence by the CCS can be found here.
+Additional guidance on management of dyslipidemia in children and adolescence can be found here.21

 Resources